deinsoftware/vscode-arrow-snippets/README.md

 ### Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [Cronos](https://github.com/deinsoftware/cronos/tags) on GitHub.
+For the versions available, see the [Arrow Function Snippets](https://github.com/deinsoftware/arrow-function-snippets/tags) on GitHub.

 ### Authors

 - **Camilo Martinez** [[Equiman](http://stackoverflow.com/story/equiman)]

-See also the list of [contributors](https://github.com/deinsoftware/cronos/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/deinsoftware/arrow-function-snippets/contributors) who participated in this project.

 ### Sponsors